 Do you need legal representation for your modification petition?
 At Chargois Harper law, we have years of experience dealing with divorce and other family law cases.
 Contact us today and get legal assistance from an experienced family law attorney!

 How Do I File a Family Law Modification in Houston, Texas?

 Usually, a family law order needs modification cause of a substantial or permanent change in the individual seeking modification after divorce.
 When requesting a modification in your family law order, it is best to wait until there has been a significant change in your situation.

 To request a modification in the order, the individual requesting modification must file a petition to modify the original order.
 The petition must then be given to the ex-spouse.
 Aside from filing a petition, a judge may require you to show evidence that will support your claim.
 You need to prove that there has been a significant change in your situation since the original order.

 If it shows that there has been a significant change in your situation that requires a modification in the original decree, then the court will allow for changes to be made.
 However, if your ex-spouse or the court will contest the modification, then a hearing may occur.

 Got Concerns Regarding Family Law?

-Call our Texas and Illinois family law and divorce attorneys today.
+Call our Texas family law and divorce attorneys today.
 At Chargois and Harper Law, we have legal experts who can help you with your divorce issues and family concerns.
-If you’re planning to file a family law modification in Houston, TX or in Illinois, our trusted family law attorneys can provide legal assistance and a solution that will fit your needs.
+If you’re planning to file a family law modification in Houston, TX and nearby areas, our trusted family law attorneys can provide legal assistance and a solution that will fit your needs.